-A balanced scorecard is a business analysis tool that provides various indicators for business development (Chavan, 2009).
+A balanced scorecard is a business analysis tool that provides various indicators for business analysis (Chavan, 2009).
 It can also be described as the management tool that maps an organizational strategic objective into performance metrics basing on four aspects: financial, internal processes, customers, and learning and growth (Figge et al, 2012).
 These indicators help in the evaluation of the performance of the business from different perspectives.
-Besides, these four perspectives provide relevant feedback in relation to how the strategic plan is executing so that necessary adjustments can be initiated.
-Traditionally, the financial performance metrics provided the needed information about the past events of the firm but failed to accurately predict the future performance (Bagdonieene, Daunoriene, & Simana, 2011).
-Therefore, the balanced scorecard provides the managers with the needed financial metrics that can be used to measure the firm’s metrics in a way that can translate the organizational strategy to actionable objectives for future benefits of the organization.
+In addition, these four perspectives provide relevant feedback in relation to how the strategic plan is executing so that necessary adjustments can be initiated.
+Traditionally, the financial performance metrics provides the needed information about the past events of the firm but cannot accurately predict the future performance (Bagdonieene, Daunoriene, & Simana, 2011).
+Therefore, the balanced scorecard provides the managers with the needed financial metrics that can be used to measure the firm’s metrics in a way that can translate the organizational strategy to actionable objectives.
 One of the unique features of balanced scorecard is that it focuses on the business drivers and stresses on cause effect relationships (Hladchenko, 2015).
 In addition, the balanced scorecard uses the leading and lagging indicators to predict and implement the business strategy.
 The goal of using balanced scorecard in this study is to help improve organizations international and external communication and to monitor the performance.
-The balanced scorecard is also beneficial in this case since it will help the organization to streamline its operation in such a manner that matches its goals and to enable it to achieve a competitive advantage (Inamdar, Kaplan, & Reynolds, 2002).
+The balanced scorecard is also beneficial in this case since it will help the organization to streamline its operation in such a manner that matches its goals and to enable it achieve a competitive advantage (Inamdar, Kaplan, & Reynolds, 2002).

 Previously I have worked as a management trainee at Cleveland Clinic.
 Cleveland clinic is a multi-specialty academic medical clinic that integrates clinical medical care with research and education.
-The clinic has been existence from early 20th century and has offered exemplary services to the American people (Cleveland Clinic, 2017).
+The clinic has been existing since 1891 and has offered exemplary services to the American people.
 The clinic employs hundreds of employees, physicians, and nurses.
-By 1970s, the Clinic had grown so big that they began surgery operations within their expanded facilities.
+By 1970s, the Clinic had grown so bid that they began surgery operations within their expanded facilities.
 By 1980, the clinic had incorporated pathology and laboratory department within its facility.
 The clinic also runs a research facility and spends more than $200 million on research.
 Currently, the Cleveland Clinic graduate program is one of the largest medical programs in the country.
 Due to their long history of success, Cleveland Clinic has gained a reputation as one of the top medical centers within the United States and beyond.

 Cleveland clinic is in its expansion mode and the management wishes to extend their services to new geographical regions that have never been reached.
 The management feels that whatever they are doing is becoming a routine, which is not beneficial for the organization.
 Furthermore, the management feels that they have not fully established their presence within the medical industry and it is now time to take up the challenge and expand their services to new areas.
 The organization needs to capitalize on their current levels of stability and their growing brand name to expand their operations to other new horizons (Sudinackas, 2005).
 To support the business expansion to new horizons, the organization needs to grow their revenues, profits, and cash flows.
 Therefore, the organization needs a good support of the internal resources, both financial and human, to support their expansion strategy (Ratnasingam, 2009).
 Also, the organization needs to be careful and keep an eye on how their expansion might impact the quality of their services.